mbrochut/Tuto_update_genomeRef_and_hocomoco_diffTF/README.md

 ```
 #### Note
 You can add more pattern if you are working with more chromosome (here mouse)

-### Run the analysis
-Running diff TF is very easy if you use singularity (as recommanded by the authors)!
-The installation of diffTF and utilisation will not be cover here as the documentation is already well detailed, See [documentation](https://difftf.readthedocs.io/en/latest/index.html)

-The thing that you will need to update with your own genome assembly and new TFBS in addition to your sample data (see documentation) are listed here:

-- In the confiFile.json
-    1. refGenome_fasta: path/to/your/genomeAssembly.fa
-    2. dir_TFBS: path/to/your/TFBS.bed
-    3. HOCOMOCO_mapping: path/to/your/translationTable.csv (the SYMBOL/ENSM/HOCOID file)
-1. Use PWMScan, see github
-2. Change name to NAME_TFBS.bed
-3. Add chr in front of every files
-4. create a spreadsheet to HOCOMOCO name and ENS ID and gene Symbol --> use https://biit.cs.ut.ee/gprofiler/convert

 ### 4. Filter unwanted genes
 If your genome assembly has other location that standard chromosome like bellow, you will want to remove them in order to run correctly diffTF